IEA-Paris/seed/content/people/en/paven-mamidi.md

     url: ""
 ---

-Pavan Mamidi is the Director of the Centre for Social and Behavior Change (CSBC) at Ashoka University.
-He led the initiative to set up India's first Nudge Unit at Niti Aayog in New Delhi, as well as in the states of Uttar Pradesh and Bihar as well.

-In January 2025, he joins the IAS for a one-month writing residency.
+Pavan is an empirically informed senior advisor in the policy space, and a dedicated teacher, who believes in democratizing education, and demystifying complex ideas, and communicating them effectively to management and policy students.
+Substantively, he pursues two streams of professional work and scholarship - law/policy, and applied behavior science.
+He currently serves as the Director of the Centre for Social and Behaviour Change at Ashoka University, and also works closely with Niti Aayog.
+He has led the initiative to set up India’s first Nudge Unit, the Behavioral Insights Unit of India, which is an embedded team out of Niti.
+He has also helped set up a Behavioral Insights Units for the states of Uttar Pradesh, and Bihar.
+His main work focuses on development related issues in education, health, nutrition, and gender.
+Additionally, Pavan takes immense pride in cooking rural Telangana food, and believes that the green chilly is good for the soul, and builds character.
+He has a Doctor of Philosophy (Ph.D.) from the University of Oxford, a Masters (LL.M.) from Harvard Law School, and a highly subsidized and an inexpensive Bachelor's in Mathematics from the finest public institution in the world - Osmania University!

 ### Research Interests